kazcare/quizalanche/README.md

  * If the Next Question Button without making any selection, it pops an alert saying "Please, select and option!"

- * When an option is selected and Next Qestion Button is pressed, the selcted option is checked against the correct answer provided in "question.js".
+ * When an option is selected and Next Qestion Button is pressed, the selcted option is checked against the correct answer provided in "question.js" and Quiz container disappears and a message box appears with either green or red background colour, showing whether user has picked the correct answer or not.
+Plus it has a Continue button at the bottom right corner to continue to the rest of the quiz.

- * If the selected option matches the correct answer the background color of the Quiz Container changes to green otherwise it turns red.

  <img src="docs/correct.png">
  <img src="docs/incorrect.png">